florinalexandrunecula/OrionInterview/PROJECT_REQUIREMENT.md

 ### 5. CI/CD Integration (Nice to Have)

 - Set up GitHub Actions to:
-  - Run tests automatically (unit, integration, and UI tests).
+  - Run tests automatically (unit, integration, and UI tests).✅
   - Run pre-commit checks for:
     - mypy for type checking.
     - ruff for linting.